nirowu/leetcode-master/README.md

 # leetcode-master
-AC code on leetcode update with leethub extension
+Update AC code on leetcode with leethub extension